M45, the Pleiades Star Cluster

 fall and winter skies, the Pleiades have enchanted stargazers

 ever since there were any to be enchanted.
-Its hot blue stars
+Its hot bluish stars

 reflect their light from the dust clouds in which they are

 immersed.
 These faint nebulae are only dimly visible in a

 telescope, but are not difficult to photograph.

 This was made with my 92mm

 refractor.
 The image does not go deep enough to reveal a

 strange truth: the Pleiades reside in a hole in a surrounding

 very faint cloud, a situation which can be eerily glimpsed in